Service Animals and Emotional Support Animals

 Emotional Support Animals

-Requesting Accommodation of an Emotional Support Animal (ESA)
+Requesting an Emotional Support Animal Accommodation

-5. The student will make an appointment with HRL staff to review animal care in the Housing Office in Campion 100.
+5. You will make an appointment with Housing and Residence Life staff to review animal care in the Housing Office in Campion 100.

 Expectations after your assignment has been made and before move-in: